Enrique Zóbel de Ayala: Early life

-Zóbel was born in Madrid, Spain, on October 9, 1877, to Jacobo Zóbel y Zangroniz and Trinidad de Ayala y Róxas.
+Enrique P. Zóbel de Ayala was born in Madrid, Spain, on October 9, 1877, to Jacob Zangroniz Zóbel and Trinidad Roxas de Ayala-Zobel.
 He had a twin, named Alfonso, who died the age of five.
 His other siblings were Fernando Antonio, Margarita and Gloria (who died a few months after her birth).

 He studied at the Colegio de San Juan de Letran.
 He received a Bachelor of Arts degree from Real Colegio Alfonso XII in El Escorial, Spain.
 He pursued postgraduate studies at Liceo de San Luis and the Collège Sainte-Barbe, Paris.
 He was very much interested in engineering and mining, so he also took courses at the École Nationale Supérieure des Mines de Paris, Paris from 1897 to 1901.
 He also pursued the study of painting in the French capital.

 Personal life

-He married his cousin Consuelo Róxas de Ayala in Manila on October 16, 1901.
-The couple had three children - Jacobo (father of Enrique J. Zóbel), Alfonso (father of Jaime Zóbel de Ayala) and Mercedes (married to Joseph Rafael McMicking whose mother was Angelina Ynchausti.
+He married his cousin Consuelo Ayala Roxas-Zóbel de Ayala in Manila on October 16, 1901.
+The couple had three children - Jacobo (father of Enrique J. Zóbel), Alfonso (father of Jaime P. Zóbel de Ayala, I) and Mercedes (married to Joseph Rafael McMicking, whose mother was Angelina Ynchausti).
 The union was short-lived after Consuelo succumbed to cholera on September 25, 1907, at the age of 30.
 Her funerary plaque and remains are still buried in the left inner wall of the ancient San Agustin Church of Intramuros, to this day.

-He was a widower for three years when he met Fermina Montojo de Torrontegui.
+He was a widower for three years when he met Fermina Torrontegui Montojo-Zóbel de Ayala.
 She was the daughter of the Spanish admiral Patricio Montojo, who led the Spanish fleet against Commodore George Dewey in the Battle of Manila Bay.
-They were married on November 12, 1911, and had four children – Matilde (wife of Luis Albarracin Segura of Madrid), Consuelo (wife of 3-star American general James Dyce Alger of Hawaii), Gloria (wife of Ricardo Padilla Satrustegui of Sintra, Portugal and Barcelona, Spain and who held interests in the Compania General de Tabacos de Filipinas, Guell Park and Hacienda Luisita, as well as endowing the Comillas Pontifical University), and the great modernist painter Fernando (and namesake of his brother, Fernando Antonio).
+They were married on November 12, 1911, and had four children – Matilde (wife of Luis Albarracin Segura of Madrid), Consuelo (wife of 3-star American general James Dyce Alger of Hawaii), Gloria (wife of Ricardo Padilla Satrustegui of Sintra, Portugal and Barcelona, Spain and who held interests in the Compania General de Tabacos de Filipinas, Guell Park and Hacienda Luisita, as well as endowing the Comillas Pontifical University), and the great modernist painter Fernando M. Zóbel de Ayala (and namesake of his brother, Fernando Antonio).